 Phone: 0207 396 5641

 Chris is an experienced journalist who has specialised in legal market coverage since 2000.
 He also has an LLB law degree.
-Chris writes for a wide variety of publications, including The Legal 500 and Legal Business, and has a particular interest in global markets such as Asia, Africa and Latin America.
+Chris writes for a wide variety of publications, including The Legal 500, Legal Business and The In-House Lawyer, and has a particular interest in global markets such as Asia, Africa and Latin America.
 He has broad practice area and industry knowledge, with an especially strong understanding of M&A, private equity, dispute resolution and competition law.
 In recent years, he has been a major contributor to The Legal 500 series, working on key sections for Legal 500 United States, Legal 500 Latin America, Legal 500 Asia Pacific and Legal 500 EMEA.
-Chris is married with three young sons and is a massive sports enthusiast.
-Though admittedly past his physical prime, he is a frequent runner, swimmer and wants to buy an expensive bicycle.
+Chris is married with three sons, and lives and works in southern Hampshire.
+Chris is also a keen runner, cyclist and amateur triathlete.

 Before joining the Legal 500 research team, Costanza received a PhD in social anthropology and an MA in Politics from the School of Slavonic and East European Studies, University College London.
 She published her research in a number of academic journals and edited volumes, and she worked as a coordinator for various publication projects.
 Costanza has a keen interest in language, history, culture and politics of the former Soviet countries and Central and Eastern Europe.
 Beside her native Italian and English, she speaks Russian and Georgian and she is currently studying Czech